Heron Cars: MJ 1

 The MJ 1 was a two-seater mid-engined coupe designed in 1980 and with prototypes displayed at the 1981 Auckland motor show.
 Thirty-three orders were confirmed, and the first production version was built in 1984 with engine options ranging from a Fiat 125 4-cylinder engine to V8.
 Summit Engineering became involved in the Company to provide the necessary finance in return for a two-thirds share.
 The original concept was a very simple car using reconditioned parts supplied by the customer, with Heron assembling them into a complete roadworthy car.
 Summit wanted the cars built completely by Summit using mainly new parts.
-Problems then began to occur with production, causing rising costs, and the MJ1's final demise was caused in 1985 by imported Japanese motor vehicles such as the Mazda RX7 costing less.
+Problems then began to occur with production, causing rising costs, and the MJ1's final demise was caused in 1985 by imported Japanese motor vehicles such as the Mazda RX-7 costing less.
 Finally in a fairly acrimonious mood, Baker brought back the two-thirds share from Summit.

 There are known to be 6 prototypes and 19 production models of the MJ1.
+The largest collection of these cars is owned by Alan and Bernadette Wichman and their son Tomoavao Wichman, of Hamilton, New Zealand.